 - Mark and label the trees at the property with a non-permanent ribbon/rope and number each tree to match the tree number on the reasons for tree pruning/removal form to assist the Officer to find the trees at the property.
-(MANDATORY) - When applying for trees on your property and the neighbouring property, submit two separate applications. - Do not use the private tree application for Council trees or trees directly related to a Development Application/Complying development, a Driveway Construction application or other development.
-Contact Council's Duty Planner for information. - Read the Tree Assessment Guidelines for assessment criteria information before finalising your decision to submit the tree application.
+(MANDATORY) - When applying for trees on your property and the neighbouring property, submit two separate applications. - Do not use the private tree application for Council trees or trees directly related to a Development Application/Complying development, a Driveway Construction application or other development. - Read the Tree Assessment Guidelines for assessment criteria information before finalising your decision to submit the tree application.
 Refer to page 3.